Naor Sabag

-Naor Sabag (נאור סבג; born 23 May 1993) is an Israeli footballer who plays as a midfielder for F.C.
-Ashdod.
+Naor Sabag (נאור סבג; born 23 May 1993) is an Israeli footballer who plays as a midfielder for Hapoel Haifa from the Israeli Premier League.

 Career

 On May 29, 2019, Sabag signed Hapoel Be'er Sheva for three years.
 On July 11, Sabag made his debut in the 1–1 draw against Laçi as part of the 2019–20 UEFA Europa League. a week later in the interplay, he made his score the goal and helped his team qualify to the Second qualifying round.
 On November 3, Sabag scored his first goal in the Israeli Premier League in a 2–0 win over Maccabi Netanya at Turner Stadium.
 On July 13, 2020, Sabag won the Israel State Cup after a 2–0 victory against Maccabi Petah Tikva.
 In 2020, he was transferred from Hapoel Be'er Sheva to Maccabi Petah Tikva.